 Thank you for taking the time to check out our website.
-We understand that this may be an overwhelming time and are here to help you.
+We understand that this may be an overwhelming time if you’ve recently been involved in the juvenile justice system or have recently been adjudicated.
+We are here to help you.

 We’ve taken some time to put together some of the top things you should know about having a case in court.